Code of Practice

 - You act in a matter that involves a breach of sanctions.

-- You fail to adequate proper customer due diligence on a client when dealing with Relevant Business.
+- You fail to collate appropriate customer due diligence on a client when your work falls within the provisions of the Money Laundering Regulations.

 - You tip off a client whom you suspect of money laundering.